Vertsineu/typst-tdtr/src/core.typ

     - `compact`: whether to compact the tree horizontally, default to false
       - if true, may cause overlapping nodes when some very long nodes are siblings in fractional positions
     - `min-gap`: minimum gap between two nodes, default to 1
+    - `subtree-levels`: levels of subtrees to be kept uncompressed, default to ()
+      - see `tidy-tree-xs` for more details
     - `text-size`: size of the text, default to 6pt
     - `node-stroke`: stroke of the node, default to 0.25pt
     - `node-inset`: inset of the node, default to 2pt